kieranjwhite/CPI-II/README.md

 <h3>Changes to MainReporter</h3>

 MainReporter also relies on a parser, PoemRecordXMLParser.
-Ideally this would have been the same parser as we used earlier (JSONParser) but during development we discovered that the Conductus JSON export lacked the some of the information we needed to create a presentable report so instead we turned to the Conductus XML export in order to complete our task.
+Ideally this would have been the same parser as we used earlier (JSONParser) but during development we discovered that the Conductus JSON export lacked some of the information we needed to create a presentable report so instead we turned to the Conductus XML export in order to complete our task.
 Assuming that you have a single export of your collection with all the information you require, then a single parser should suffice.

 You need to alter the create method.
 Similarly to before, change the line
 <pre>